devongovett/jpg-stream/README.md

 ## Decoding

-This example uses the [concat-frames](https://github.com/devongovett/concat-frames) module to collect the output of the JPEG decoder into an array of frame objects.
+This example uses the [concat-frames](https://github.com/devongovett/concat-frames) module to collect the output of the JPEG decoder into a single buffer.

 ```javascript
 var JPEGDecoder = require('jpg-stream/decoder');